2025 Fantasy Football Sleepers (Aug. 30):

 Our sleepers list in 2024 was a tremendous success.
 Our top sleeper was Brian Thomas, whose ADP of 10.09 was ridiculously low.
 Chase Brown, Tank Bigsby, Jordan Mason, and Chuba Hubbard were also on our Fantasy Football Sleepers list.

-It seems as though everyone is hyping up Kenneth Walker as a fourth-round pick, but Walker, who is injury-prone, is dealing with some issue already.
+It seems as though everyone is hyping up Kenneth Walker as a third-round pick, but Walker, who is injury-prone, is dealing with some issue already.
 Walker could also be traded because he’s entering his contract year.
 Zach Charbonnet could receive a big workload in the second half of the year, either via trade or Walker injury.
 Keep in mind that Seattle’s running game will be improved this year via Grey Zabel and Robbie Ouzts.

 This is far too late for Braelon Allen, who is a Breece Hall injury away from posting solid RB2 production.
 Allen is already splitting touches with Hall, so he’ll produce even if there isn’t an injury.
 The Jets even improved their offensive line this offseason by drafting Armand Membou with their first-round pick.
 Also, keep in mind that there’s growing momentum for Hall to be traded by the deadline, which would obviously be a huge boon for Allen’s draft stock.